kylechui/nvim-surround/README.md

 * Use a single character as an alias for several text-objects
   * E.g. `q` is aliased to <code>\`,',"</code>, so <code>csqb</code> replaces
     the *nearest* set of quotes with parentheses
+* Highlight the section that you are about to surround, as a visual indicator

 ## :package: Installation